 Below is some general tile information to assist you with selecting your choice of tile for your space or project and some things to consider when fixing them

-Tiles are extremely easy to maintain.
-You can sweep and spot clean them for easy quick cleaning and for more in-depth cleaning you can mop them with the simple use of water and maybe finish with a microfiber cloth.
-Non-tile specific cleaning products, like washing up liquid for example, can actually bind dirt to the surface of a tile and cause more wear in the long term so our experience shows water or steam works best for both tiles and grout joints.
-If you need a more intensive solution, use a tile-specific cleaner range like Hagesan HG.
+Tiles are easy to maintain.
+You can sweep and spot clean them for easy quick cleaning and for more in-depth cleaning you can mop them with a pH neutral floor detergent and water, and then finish with a microfiber cloth.
+Non-tile specific cleaning products, like washing up liquid and steam cleaners can actually bind dirt to the surface of a tile and cause more wear in the long term.
+If you need a more intensive solution, use a tile-specific cleaner from LTP.

 The PEI (Porcelain Enamel Institute Wear) rating or grading applies to glazed floor tiles only and reflects suitability and durability for floor traffic, the industry standard ratings are listed below:

-PEI I - Light Traffic e.g. bathrooms and bedrooms;
+PEI 1 - Light Traffic e.g. On-suite bathrooms and bedrooms.

 If glass tiles or mosaics have been ordered, please ensure that the surface of the tile does not come into contact with anything that might scratch or damage the surface.
 The tiles are protected in transit, however please ensure that the tiles are unmarked BEFORE fixing as no claims can be entertained after the tiles are fixed.

 When grouting glass tiles, care should be taken to avoid scratching the tile when cleaning the grout from the surface of the tiles.
-Use a grout with fine particles, suitable for glass tiles.
+Use a grout that is either un-sanded or super fine, suitable for glass tiles.

-Cutting can be done with a flat bed tile cutter or a wet disc cutter.
-Suitable precautions should be taken to ensure Health and Safety, particularly the use of gloves and goggles.
+Cutting can be done with a score and snap tile cutter or a wet disc cutter.
+Always use a blade that is specifically suitable for glass tiles.
+Precautions should be taken to ensure Health and Safety, particularly the use of gloves and goggles.

 When cleaning glass tiles, any standard glass or window cleaner may be used.